scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 `config.r` is an R script that configures labeling and constants appropriately.

 #### *functions.r*
-`functions.r` contains functions for each goal and sub-goal model, which calculate the status and trend using data layers identified as ‘layers’ in `layers.csv`.
+`functions.r` contains functions for each goal and sub-goal model, which calculate the status and trend using data layers identified as <U+2018>layers<U+2019> in `layers.csv`.

 #### *goals.csv*
 `goals.csv` is a list of goals and sub-goals and their weights used to calculate the final score for each goal.
 Other information includes the goal description that is also presented in the Toolbox App. `goals.csv` also indicates the arguments passed to functions.R.
 These are indicated by two columns: *preindex_function* (functions for all goals that do not have sub-goals, and functions for all sub-goals) and *postindex_function* (functions for goals with sub-goals).